Unity-Technologies/ml-agents/docs/Training-PPO.md

 ### Buffer Size

-`buffer_size` corresponds to how many experiences (agent observations, actions and rewards obtained) should be collected before we do any learning or updating of the model. **This should be a multiple of `batch_size`**.
+`buffer_size` corresponds to how many experiences should be collected before we do any learning or updating of the model. **This should be a multiple of `batch_size`**.
 Typically a larger `buffer_size` corresponds to more stable training updates.